nigelpoulton/dockercon2023-wasm-lab/README.md

 This command runs a `cargo build --target wasm32-wasi --release` behind the scenes to create a Wasm binary.

-If you run another 'tree' command, you'll see the artefacts created by the build.
+If you run another `tree` command, you'll see the artefacts created by the build.
 Notice the `dockercon.wasm` file, this is the compiled Wasm app.

 At this point, the app is built and it's time to containerize it.